Stuartlab-UCSC/hexmap-view/www/public/help/_sources/case1.5createMap.rst.txt

 10. When the computations are complete the new map will load.

-11. To use your own data, be sure it is in the format of the example files or other formats described at :ref:`createMap`.
+11. To use your own data, be sure it is in the format of the example files or other formats described at :doc:`createMap`.

 12. Shortcut: File menu -> Create a Map.